arcus/education_modules/sql_intermediate/sql_intermediate.md

 * Enjoy learning with real-life, consequential examples?
 You might enjoy [Select Star SQL](https://selectstarsql.com/), a free interactive book that allows you to run queries against real-world death row data.

 * Prefer a game?
-The fun and engaging [SQL Murder Mystery](https://mystery.knightlab.com/) might help you hone your skills.
+The fun and engaging [SQL Murder Mystery](https://mystery.knightlab.com/) or [Lost at SQL](https://lost-at-sql.therobinlord.com/) might help you hone your skills.